weiHelloWorld/weiHelloWorld.github.io/research.md

 ![]({{ site.url }}/figures/data_augment_2.png)

-Here we use an alignment function ("little human") that generates expected outputs for input, such that same "cat conformation" with different orientations are mapped to the same output.
+Here we use an alignment function ("little human") to generate expected outputs for inputs, such that same "cat conformation" with different orientations are mapped to the same output.
 Therefore low-dimensional embeddings must be the same as well.

 To implement this, we simply need to use following error function for neural network training: